 Since these spoil springs were never present in the pre-mine landscape, their impact to the quality of the receiving waters must be addressed.
-As described earlier, a spoil spring will develop on the northwestern part of the New Horizon #2 mine area where the single lowest point occurs along the lowwall crest, which can be seen on Map 2.04.7-1-A. The sample point Spoil Spring 1 represents the spoil water discharge from the New Horizon #1 Mine and has has been monitored since 1987.
+As described earlier, a spoil spring will develop on the northwestern part of the New Horizon #2 mine area where the single lowest point occurs along the lowwall crest, which is expected tocan be coordinate N = 602,530, E = 1,112,350 @ elevation 5580'seen on Map 2.04.7-1-A. The sample point Spoil Spring 1 represents the spoil water discharge from the New Horizon #1 Mine and has has been monitored since 1987.
 Its location is shown on Map 2.04.7-1-A. Spoil Spring 1 discharges into Tuttle Draw a short distance downstream.
 The predicted Spoil Spring 2 from the New Horizon #2 Mine will discharge into the minor tributary to Tuttle Draw, located immediately south of the western edge of the mine area.
 This tributary enters Tuttle Draw less than 1 mile downstream.
 Tuttle Draw enters the San Miguel River approximately 2 miles to the southwest.